isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2071.md

 N.A. for non-SMEs

 ### Things to Note
+- Minimum 1 labelling position
+- Auto self-adhesive labelling function
+- Parameter setting for different label sizes
+- Adjustable production speed minimum 1-30 Metre /min
+- Touchscreen display (optional)
+- Explosion proof (optional)
+- Installation/simple training costs can be supported
+- Conveyer line/system (integration with pipe, cable and air supply linkage) can be supported but subject to the grant cap

-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+Minimum 30% ordinary shares held by Singaporean/PR.
+No change in vendor allowed

 ### Contact Information
-Web URL: www.revelsystems.com <br>Contact Hotline: +6531633097 <br>Contact Email: sales@revelsystems.com <br>
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.